shuailongli/PyDictionary/README.md

    * https://youtu.be/yIZ95TBD85c
    * 1:49
 ```
-The fist entry in the audio block displays the Yutube video ID.
-Note that all audios in notebook are referred through the Yutube ID.
-Similarly, users use `all` to list, `play` to play and `remove` to remove the audios.
+The first entry in the audio block displays the Youtube video ID.
+Note that all audios in the notebook are referred through their Youtube ID.
+Again, users use the command `all` to list, `play` to play and `remove` to remove the audios.
 </ul>